ButterflyEffectx/TailwindCSS-Project/README.md

-This Website for display an infomation of Computer Sceince Directory -
+This Website for display an infomation of Computer Science Directory -
 Responsive Mobile View